How Mind Your Skin in Havertown and Philadelphia handles Personal Protected Information including Protected Health Information and Financial Data

 - Use of anti-virus software

-In addition, businesses must restrict access to cardholder data and monitor access to network resources.
+This ensures restricted access to cardholder data and monitoring of access to network resources.

 PCI-compliant security provides a valuable asset that informs our customers our business is safe to transact with, whether in-person, over the phone or at our web-store.